“Aggressive Traffic Ticket Attorneys on Your Side”

 Some Doppler units do not clearly indicate to police officers which speed belongs to which vehicle.
 A crowded roadway in which there are multiple vehicles close together traveling in the same direction can make it difficult for the officer to indicate what vehicle was speeding.

-Before you plead guilty to speeding or submit your payment for the ticket, discuss your case with one of the seasoned Tennessee speeding defense lawyers at Douglass & Runger, Attorneys at Law.
+Before you plead guilty to speeding or submit your payment for the ticket, discuss your case with one of the seasoned Tennessee speeding defense lawyers at Douglass & Runger, PLLC, Attorneys at Law.
 You may find that defenses are available that can save you ticket fees, insurance costs, and your license.
 Call us at (901) 388-5805 to learn more about how we can make a difference for you.